 For The Hill School, this will be the first year of participating in a formal RoboCup RMRC event.
 We hope to learn how participation in RoboCup RMRC helps enrich our Hill Engineering program and our students.
 Looking to the future, we hope RoboCup RMRC can be a long-term option to add to our student learning trajectory.

 APPENDIX A

 TEAM MEMBERS AND THEIR CONTRIBUTIONS

 Each E3/E4 Student/Senior in Hill Engineering participates across all of the following areas.
-Specific technical roles for team members will be assigned closer to the event.
+Specific technical roles for team members: